2014 | Alaska Airlines

 The site was not responsive, so mobile browsers saw the following on alaskaair.com

 The process started with a concept my team built with a design agency.
 While that concept was inspiring, it was incomplete, untested, and required significant design work to make usable.
 My first task was to understand the business goals and objectives for the project and ensure everyone was aligned to them.
 From there, I began to sequence the redesign work.
 This included undertaking a survey of what major features/pages the site contained.
 I then worked with the designers to assign areas of ownership for features, and create a high level plan for the work that needed to be done.
-Then we dug in with research (interviews, usability studies, card sorts) as we created lo- and mid-fidelity concepts for user flows, navigation, and page layouts:
+Then we dug in with research (competitive research, web analytics, interviews, usability studies, card sorts) as we created lo- and mid-fidelity concepts for user flows, navigation, and page layouts:

 The results of a card sort study I used to inform information architecture for the new site.

 Examples of the more than 100 user tests conducted on the redesign.

 We also conducted guerrilla usability tests at the airport so we could iterate quickly on concepts (cool to see a passenger note it in a tweet!)

 Eventually the design was polished enough to move beyond user testing and into the revenue-generating world.
 Design isn't complete in e-commerce until the data says it meets business goals, and so I opted to A/B test the new experience against the existing one.
 During A/B testing of the experience, I served as focal to review the data from a design perspective, and hypothesize and propose design solutions to issues that were revealed.

 This was the final design and some of its features:

 The new experience featured geo-targeted hero images to provided local images to dozens of metro areas.